aws-samples/amazon-sagemaker-script-mode/README.md

 ## Amazon SageMaker Script Mode Examples

 This repository contains examples and related resources regarding Amazon SageMaker Script Mode and SageMaker Processing.
-With Script Mode, you can use training scripts similar to those you would use outside SageMaker with SageMaker's prebuilt containers for various deep learning frameworks such TensorFlow, PyTorch, and Apache MXNet.
+With Script Mode, you can use training scripts similar to those you would use outside SageMaker with SageMaker's prebuilt containers for various frameworks such TensorFlow, PyTorch, and Apache MXNet.
 Similarly, in SageMaker Processing, you can supply ordinary data preprocessing scripts for almost any language or technology you wish to use, such as the R programming language.

 Currently this repository has the following resources: